 How Big Is A 1.5 Carat Diamond?

-A diamond cut is the most critical element of the Four Cs that influence the size of a 1.5-carat diamond.
+A diamond cut is the most critical element of the Four Cs that influences the size of a 1.5-carat diamond.
 In this regard, Asscher and round cuts tend to look smaller.
 On the other hand, marquise, oval, emerald, and pear cuts give a much better illusion of size.

 The following table illustrates the surface areas of 1.5-carat diamonds across popular cuts.